GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2024-12-04-capt-michael-makropoulos-brings-skills-talents-and-experience-to-the-state.md

 In his GSDF capacity, Capt.
 Makropoulos serves as executive officer for GSDF Headquarters and Headquarters Company.

 Capt.
-Makropoulos is a coach for the Georgia National Guard Marksmanship team.
-He has assisted with the Andrew Sullens Marksmanship Competition (ASMC).
-He also assists with Georgia National Guard marksmanship training during the Small Arms Leadership Course, and he performs other marksmanship functions at Fort Stewart.
+Makropoulos is an instructor with the Georgia National Guard Marksmanship Unit at Fort Stewart.
+He is also a coach for the Goergia National Guard marksmanship team.

 **Q1.
 You own a security company.
 What skills does that allow you to use with your service to  the state of Georgia?**